architecture-building-systems/CityEnergyAnalyst/docs/how-to-add-a-new-script-to-the-cea.rst

 than a few parameters, consider just passing in the ``config`` variable instead, as long parameter lists in functions can make your code hard to read.

-Step 2: update the module-level documentation and credits
+Step 2: Update the module-level documentation and credits
 ---------------------------------------------------------

 While you're at it: